Heart at the Back of the Pack

-- Keep the music at the finish line going strong until the last participant has crossed the finish line and encourage everyone to stay and cheer fellow participants.
+- Keep the music at the finish line going strong until the last participant has crossed the finish line.
+Encourage everyone to stay and cheer fellow participants.

 - Ask your event photographer(s) to stay until the end.
 It seems the smiles on finishers’ faces get brighter as the finish line clock ticks on.
 Your favorite race photo could very well come from one of the last shots of the day.

-So don’t forget about the back-of-the-pack and I’m not saying that just because that’s where you’ll find me these days.
-Embrace the emotion and energy you feel at the finish line long after your top finishers have gone for their cool-down and you’ll find yourself with an event that has more heart.
+So don’t forget about the back-of-the-pack.
+I’m not saying that just because that’s where you’ll find me these days.
+Embrace the emotion and energy you feel at the finish line long after your top finishers have gone for their cool-down, and you’ll find yourself with an event that has more heart.

 Do you do anything particular to support the last finishers?
 Tell us about it.